-^{} This certificate or pathway is offered to high school students through the Career & College Promise initiative.
+This certificate or pathway is offered to high school students through the Career & College Promise initiative.
 Please refer to page 21 for additional information.

-This curriculum will prepare students to enter the field of computer crime investigations and private security.
+Ceretta Davis, Program Coordinator ceretta@southwesterncc.edu 828.339.4256 or 800.447.4091, ext.
+4256 This curriculum will prepare students to enter the field of computer crime investigations and private security.
 Students completing this curriculum will be capable of investigating computer crimes, properly seize and recover computer evidence and aid in the prosecution of cyber criminals.